parmentelat/flotbioinfo/jupyterhub/setup-jupyter.md

 # Intro

-How I did set up the jupyter (ubuntu) VM in stupeflip.
+How I did set up the jupyter (ubuntu) VM.

 # prep on host: `thermals`